 Decked out with as much insulation as possible from the guys at The Sound Deadening Shop – to keep this rig cooler in the summer and warmer in the winter… this was essential for us and has 100% been worth it.

 Winter Yokohama Geolander GO15 tyres on the wheels – these are known to be hard wearing all terrains and with the miles we do that’s just what we need – taking us through snow and minus temperatures to 40°c of sun and sand!

-Our motorhome is a Roller Team Autoroller 600 – its a 6 berth with 6 travel seats.
+Our motorhome was a Roller Team Autoroller 600 – its a 6 berth with 6 travel seats.
 The over cab bed is a huge super king size, with the dinette/travel seats turning into a small double bed and the rear lounge converting into another double bed.

 We love the rear lounge – this gives us so much extra space as a family and its a great place to just chill out, especially with all the windows – there is often a beautiful view out back when we are parked up!

 3 way fridge freezer (so runs off of gas, electric hook-up or whilst driving uses the battery),

 heaps of cupboard space for food, pots and pans etc

 Thetford cassette toilet with plumbed in water,